njwallace315/accounts-saml-shibboleth/README.md

 * If you run into any issues [samltest's Idp logs](https://samltest.id/logs/idp.log) are a good place to start troubbleshooting.

 * It is only necessary to include Meteor's accounts-password package if `generateUsers` is set to true.

+* I have not yet implemented signature validation on logout, although the signatures are validated when authenticating a user.

 ## Credits